Bin-Cao/PRDNet/CONTRIBUTING.md

-# Contributing to PRDNET
+# Contributing to PRDNet

-Thank you for your interest in contributing to PRDNET!
+Thank you for your interest in contributing to PRDNet!
 This document provides guidelines for contributing to the project.

 ## Table of Contents